finalv2/cwp-decap-test/resources/wa-statute-aligned-checklist.md

 tags:
   - resource
   - caregiver-licensing
+description: This foster home inspection checklist aligns each item with the related statute to clarify legal licensing requirements.
 ---
-This foster home inspection checklist aligns each item with the related statute to clarify legal licensing requirements.